 CAMEO Otic: A Winning Formula in Dog Ear Health

-Through the use of CAMEO Otic and applying preventative water measures, this combination allows for the greatest chance of winning the game against chronic ear ailments.
+Using CAMEO Otic and applying preventative water measures gives your dog the greatest chance of winning the game against chronic ear ailments.
 Offensively it provides a once-weekly, pre-packaged solution to ear care management.
 On defense, it can help clear up any pre-existing conditions that can lead to ear infections.

 Any Questions?
 Reach out to our Pet Specialist, Renee Jones.
 Reach her via e-mail at firstname.lastname@example.org or by calling 1-800-533-3377 and asking for Renee.